 Other areas of counselling I deal with

-I provide one to one teaching and advise sessions on the application of Mindfulness meditation techniques to help with most difficulties including anxiety and anxiety related problems, chronic unhappiness and depression.
+I provide one to one teaching and advice sessions on the application of mindfulness meditation techniques to help with most difficulties including anxiety and anxiety related problems, chronic unhappiness and depression.

 Provision of Supervision and Counselling for students